Mountain research: Narrower definition

 In a narrower sense, mountain research focuses on mountain regions, their description and the explanation of the human-environment interaction in (positive) and the sustainable development of (normative) these areas.
 So-defined mountain research is situated at the nexus of natural sciences, social sciences and humanities.
 Drawing on Alexander von Humboldt's work in the Andean realm, mountain geography and ecology are considered core areas of study; nevertheless important contributions are coming from anthropology, geology, economics, history or spatial planning.

+One definition of mountain science was given by the Romanian professor Radu Rey in 1985 in the book "Mountain Civilization", as follows:

 In sum, a narrowly defined mountain research applies an interdisciplinary and integrative regional approach.
 Slaymaker summarizes:

 Denomination

-Mountain research or orology—not to be confused with orography—, is sometimes denominated montology.
+Mountain research or orology—not to be confused with orography—, is sometimes denominated mountology.
 This term stems from Carl Troll's mountain geoecology—geoecology being Troll's English translation of the German Landschaftsökologie—and appeared at a meeting in Cambridge, Massachusetts in 1977.
-Since then, scholars such as Jack D. Ives, Bruno Messerli and Robert E. Rhoades have claimed the development of montology as interdisciplinary mountain research.
+Since then, scholars such as Jack D. Ives, Bruno Messerli and Robert E. Rhoades have claimed the development of mountology as interdisciplinary mountain research.
 The term montology was included in the Oxford English Dictionary in 2002.
 It defines montology as:

 On the one hand, the term montology received criticism due to the mix of Latin (mōns, pl. montēs) and Greek (logos).
 On the other hand, however, this is also the—well accepted—case in several, already established disciplines such as glaciology or sociology.
+The correct English syntax for mountain science is "Mountology", because the root is "mount".
+In Latin and German the root is, indeed, "mont".
+For example, in French, German, and Romanian the correct syntax is "Montologie", while in Italian, Spanish and Portuguese "Montologia".